fugu-chop/launch_school/daily_logs/8_daily_log_apr2021.md

 __*Thoughts*__<br/>
 Polished off the quiz for the Transport layer and it wasn't too bad.
 Today was a pretty hectic day in respect of life stuff.
 I'm pretty exhausted, and so only have done about an hour's worth of study.
 I did do extra earlier in the month, specifically in preparation for today though, so on track to keep my monthly hours of study up.

+##### 12/04/21 (Mon)
+__*Concepts covered*__<br/>
+- LS170 - Networking Foundations
+  - Introduction to HTTP
+- Revision
+  - Codewars Problems

+__*Time spent*__<br/>
+122 minutes

+__*Thoughts*__<br/>
+This morning's study session was a bit distracted from life events.
+Still managed to push through.
+HTTP has so many things going on behind the scenes, it's pretty amazing that any of it works in a timely manner.
+The Codewars problems were a bit annoying, and relied on some Ruby dynamic typing properties in order to work properly (i.e. order of methods was important).